cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Introduction

+* first paragraph summarizes the intro grid. three sentences.

-* growing awareness of the value of data
+With a growing awareness of the value of data, a multitude of data and knowledge platforms are emerging.
+With more data avaialbe the effective reuse of data gets more important.

+### Many data

+* data repositories
+* data warehouses
-* general reluctance to use and provide data to and from repositories
+* reluctance to share data
-* at the same time a multitude of available data sources
-* especially with small to medium sized datasets, scientists want to have the data at their fingertips, they want to use their own tools
-* growing availability of workflow packages on R
-* introducing the rbefdata package tailored to communicate with BEFdata repositories and tematres thesauri
-* we demonstrate the usage with an interdisciplinary analysis on nutrient retention

-With a growing awareness on the value of data, much effort has been put into building data management platforms, that preserve all kinds of environmental and historic data, (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
-Solutions emerged in different scientific disciplines that provide data management plans for small scale projects as well as for large data producing long term or remote sensing collaborations.
+With a growing awareness on the value of data, much effort has been put into building data management platforms, that preserve all kinds of environmental and historic data.
+Solutions emerged in different scientific disciplines that provide data management plans for small scale projects as well as for large data producing, long term or remote sensing collaborations (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
 An ongoing trend in that context is the development of integrative databases and data platforms.
-They serve as nodes that collect data from smaller databases of certain domains and enable researchers to access a wide range of relevant data all from one place.
+They serve as nodes that collect data from smaller databases of a certain domain and enable researchers to access a wide range of relevant data, all from one place.
 In fact, these platforms offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.
 Even tough this improves the situation with preserving data there is still reluctance, as researchers fear to give away and loose the control over their data.

+Karin: there are some papers talking about what users want from data repositories.
+These could be cited (e.g. Kerstin Bach).
+Motivate that researchers prefer to perform the analyses at their own laptops.

+### Data reuse and Metadata

+* Metadata
+* small and heterogeneous data
+* use and re-use of data
+* extra software for metadata
+* data legibility
+* sharing ideas for analysis: paper proposals
+      Paper proposals are an emerging concept solving transparant data exchange and reuse across disciplines and laboratories [citations!]

 With a growing global data pool the demand to use and reuse available data grows as well.
 Especially in ecology the integration of small and heterogeneous